GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/run/runjob.md

         </td>
         <td>
             <p><code class="apitype">object</code></p>
-            <p>{% verbatim %}DEPRECATED. `startup_probe` is deprecated and will be removed in a future major release.
+            <p>{% verbatim %}DEPRECATED. `startup_probe` is deprecated.
 This field is not supported by the Cloud Run API.
 Startup probe of application within the container.
 All other probes are disabled if a startup probe is provided, until it succeeds.
 Container will not be added to service endpoints if the probe fails.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
 This field is not supported in Cloud Run Job currently.{% endverbatim %}</p>
         </td>
     </tr>